GoodSync Connect Manual

 Connectivity: Direct or via Forwarder

-Ports Used
+Ports used

 Direct Server Access and Forwarder (P2P)

-that gets to Internet from behind NAT, a firewall and security software.
+However, this may be not possible for a personal computer that gets to the Internet from behind NAT, a firewall, and security software.

 So when the GoodSync Client cannot connect to a GoodSync Server directly, they try to arrange a meeting via a go-between server that we call Forwarder.
-The Forwarder should be accessible from both Client and Server.
-The Forwarder is appointed dynamically by Mediator, based on the visibility of client and server.

 This is an automatic process; the user does not have to intervene.